smith981/silex-skeleton/README.md

 ```
 php composer.phar install
 ```
-2. Change the title in views/base.twig.html so that is shows your site name.
+2. Change the title in views/base.twig.html so that it shows your site name.
 3. If you need a database, open index.php and uncomment the lines that register Doctrine DBAL and edit the connection parameters there.
 4. Create your routes as needed in index.php, and your views in the 'views' directory.